-The dc offset associated with the analog inputs to the ADCs.
-With the analog inputs connected to AGND, the ADCs still see a dc analog input signal.
-The magnitude of the offset depends on the input gain and range selection (see the Typical Performance Characteristics section).
+This refers to the dc offset associated with the analog inputs to the ADCs.
+It means that with the analog inputs connected to AGND, the ADCs still see a dc analog input signal.
+The magnitude of the offset depends on the input range selection (see the Typical Performance Characteristics section).
 However, when HPFs are switched on, the offset is removed from the current channels and the power calculation is not affected by this offset.